-To our knowledge, as of the date of this report, 9,410,000 of our ordinary shares were held by one record holder in the United States, which is Citibank, N. A., the depositary of our ADS program, which includes 1,067,816 ordinary shares of treasury stock.
-The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States.
+To our knowledge, as of April 15, 2015, 15,695,000 of our ordinary shares were held by one record holder in the United States, which is Citibank, N. A., the depositary of our ADS program; this number includes 1,067,816 ordinary shares of treasury stock.
+The number of beneficial owners of our ADSs in the United States is much larger than the number of record holders of our ordinary shares in the United States.